thg-openstack/GrafanaDashboards/README.md

 # GrafanaDashboards
-Repository to host and source control internally developed grafana dashboards
+Repository to host and source control grafana dashboards developed by the THG DRE team.